juanluispaz/ts-sql-query/docs/queries/update.md

 The parameters are: `[ 'Ron', 1 ]`

-The result type is a promise with the information of the deleted rows:
+The result type is a promise with the information of the updated rows:
 ```tsx
 const updatedSmithFirstName: Promise<string>
 ```